coderefinery/git-intro/_episodes/05-remotes.md

 $ git log
 ```

 And voilà!
-You have a clone of the repository.
+You have a clone of the repository in another directory.

 Go ahead and make a change to the master branch and commit it.
 Once you have
 made your commit you can **git push** the change to remote repository.